bepu/bepuphysics2/Documentation/roadmap.md

 # Roadmap

 This is a high level plan for future development.
-All dates and features are goals, not guarantees.
+All dates and features are speculative.
 For a detailed breakdown of tasks in progress, check the [issues](https://github.com/bepu/bepuphysics2/issues) page.

-## Near future (Q2-Q3 2019)
+## Near term (2019, early 2020)

 After v2's initial release, most of my time will move to things other than core engine development.
 Much of that time will be spent actually using the engine, so expect to see incremental enhancements and fixes driven by practical use.